-I'm often asked about my process as a synesthetic artist.
-It usually begins with a particular song that has captured my attention.
-As a synesthete, everything I hear has color and shape, but not everything is worth painting.
-When a song is visually stunning, I'll play it on loop in the studio, and I paint what I see, working until what is on the canvas matches what I hear and the piece comes to life.
-There is, however, one very special part of the process I don't tell many people about.
+As a synesthetic artist, my process begins with a particular sound or some music that has captured my attention.
+Once I’ve discovered a song that is visually stunning, I'll play it on loop in the studio and I paint what I see, working until what’s on the canvas matches what I hear and the piece comes to life.

-If I'm not seeing a song as clearly as I'd like (perhaps other sounds were competing when I first heard it, or it's just a little out of focus), I'll bring it into my hypnagogic state.
-I’ll get ready for bed, and then lay down in the dark with my headphones on.
+If, however, I'm not seeing a song as clearly as I'd like (perhaps other sounds were competing when I first heard it, or it's just a little out of focus), I'll bring it into my hypnagogic state.
+I’ll lie down in the dark with my headphones on, and let myself begin to fall asleep.
 I'll loop the song and watch as the synesthetic imagery becomes sharper, deeper, and more vivid.
 Because all other sensory distractions are gone, and my busy mind is turned "off" in the hypnogogic state the synesthetic photisms become beautifully clear.

 The WAKE pieces are a counterpart to all that is embodied in SLEEP.
-Referencing synesthetic images induced by the music of Son Lux, these works are a wakening voice; wild and dancing with life.
-It is resurrection to the sleep-death, redemption for the grief and loss, spring to the winter.
+Referencing synesthetic images induced by the music of Son Lux, Thom Yorke, and more, these works are a resurrection to the sleep-death, redemption for grief and loss.